prometheusresearch/baseline-codebase/src/rex.action/test/test_validate.rst

   >>> validate('(individual') # doctest: +ELLIPSIS
   Traceback (most recent call last):
   ...
-  Error: Failed to match the value against any of the following:
+  rex.core.Error: Failed to match the value against any of the following:
   ...

   >>> validate(validate('/individual'))